cilium/cilium/Documentation/security/policy/language.rst

   supported:

   - Cilium operating in CRD mode (as opposed to KVstore mode),
-  - Host Policies enabled,
   - tunneling enabled,
+  - WireGuard enabled,
-  - kube-proxy-replacement enabled, and
+  - Host Policies enabled or node-to-node encryption enabled, and
-  - WireGuard enabled.
+  - the clustermesh-apiserver being exposed as a NodePort service.

-  This combination results in a failure to connect to the clustermesh-apiserver.
+  This combination may result in a failure to connect to the clustermesh-apiserver.
 For details, refer to :gh-issue:`31209`.

 - Host Policies do not work on host WireGuard interfaces.
 For details, see